Skip to main content

 Are cheaper offset smokers worth buying?

 Yes, if you understand the tradeoff.
 Budget offsets can produce good barbecue, but they usually need more attention to airflow, fuel loading, and leaks than heavier custom or premium pits.
+They are a great way to learn the fundamentals of fire management.

 What size offset smoker do I need for brisket?